testinprod-io/op-charts/charts/erigon/README.md

 Erigon is an efficiency frontier execution engine for EVM network.
 This is a Erigon Helm Chart packaged by Test in Prod.

 ## Introduction
-You can use this chart for any EVM network including Optimism ;)
+You can use this chart for any EVM network including Optimism.

+Please refer to the example values for Optimism Goerli [here.](example-values/optimism-goerli.yaml)

 ## LFG
-`helm install erigon-release . -f values.yaml`
+`helm install erigon-release op-charts/erigon -f values.yaml`

 ## Requirements
 1. K8s 1.8+